-The Company also purchased a Excess of Loss ("XOL") Reinsurance Contract through a captive in Bermuda in which the Company has variable interest, primarily to cover catastrophe risk over the initial \$50,000,000 limit for each loss occurrence, and further subject to a limit of \$80,000,000 for each loss occurrence and in aggregate, primarily on property and auto business underwritten by LIC.
-This XOL reinsurance contract became effective July 1, 2023 and will expire on July 1, 2024.
-The Company is also exposed to some risks from MIC ceded through the Quota Share ("QS") Reinsurance Contract which is retained in a captive subsidiary, Lemonade Re SPC in the Cayman Islands.
+The Company entered into an Excess of Loss ("XOL") Reinsurance Contract through a captive in Bermuda in which the Company has variable interest, primarily to cover catastrophe risk over the initial \$50,000,000 limit for each loss occurrence, and further subject to a limit of \$80,000,000 for each loss occurrence and in aggregate, primarily on property and auto business underwritten by LIC.
+This XOL reinsurance contract became effective July 1, 2023 and expired on June 30, 2024.
+The Company renewed the XOL reinsurance contract, effective July 1, 2024 through June 30, 2025 at similar terms and was expanded to include risks written by MIC.

+The Company is also exposed to some risks from MIC ceded through the Quota Share ("QS") Reinsurance Contract which is retained in an offshore captive subsidiary, Lemonade Re SPC.
 This QS reinsurance contract became effective July 1, 2023 and shall remain in force for an indefinite period until terminated by either party.

-Through our captives, we are exposed to the risk of natural catastrophe events and other covered risks under the reinsurance contracts from assumed risks from policies underwritten by both LIC and MIC.
+Through the offshore captives, the Company is exposed to the risk of natural catastrophe events and other covered risks under the reinsurance contracts from policies underwritten by LIC and MIC.